Nimo

 Important points to keep in mind

-Computer modelling and lab tests reduce the number of compounds before animal or human testing.
+Computer modeling and laboratory tests reduce the number of compounds before animal testing.

-Preclinical tests use cells, tissues and live animals; animal data do not always predict human effects.
+Preclinical tests involve cells, tissues, and live animals; animal data may not predict human reactions.

-Phase 1 tests safety and dose in healthy volunteers; later phases test efficacy in patients and confirm safety.
+Phase 1 tests safety and dosing in healthy volunteers; later phases measure efficacy in patients.

 Double-blind, placebo-controlled design limits bias and reveals true drug effects.

-Peer review precedes publication to check for errors and false claims.
+Peer review occurs before publication to check for errors and false claims.

-Many important drugs come from natural sources: penicillin (mould), aspirin (willow), digitalis (foxglove).
+Many critical drugs originate from natural sources: penicillin (mould), aspirin (willow), digitalis (foxglove).

-Dose limits and ethical safeguards protect trial participants; stopping rules exist for harm.
+Dose limits and ethical safeguards protect trial participants; rules exist for participant safety.

 Built with v0